CMeeg/phoria-examples/examples/getting-started/README.md

 You can by all means use this project as a template for your own, but you may be better served using one of the other more specific [examples](https://github.com/CMeeg/phoria-examples/tree/main/examples).

-You can clone this example by running:
+You can use this example as a template for your own project by running:

 ```shell
 npx giget@latest gh:cmeeg/phoria-examples/examples/getting-started <target_dir>